 The company has continuously developed its offerings, including new technologies.
 In addition to organic growth, Sandvik's expansion has also involved a series of company acquisitions over the years.
-One example is Tamrock, the Finnish manufacturer of rock-excavation machinery.
+View a list of acquisitions in the Investors section

 Today, Sandvik's operations are concentrated on the following core areas:

 - Tools and tooling systems for industrial metal cutting

 - Equipment and tools, service and technical solutions for the mining and construction industries

 - Advanced stainless steels and special alloys as well as products for industrial heating